-- (1) Management companies of captive insurance undertakings are legal persons whose business is to handle the daily management of one or several captive insurance undertakings within the meaning of point 8 of Article 43. - (2) Management companies of insurance undertakings in run-off are legal persons whose business is to handle the daily management of one or several direct insurance undertakings which have ceased the underwriting of new insurance contracts. - (3) Upon reasoned request by the insurance undertaking concerned, the CAA may authorize it to have recourse to management companies of captive insurance undertakings and to management companies of insurance undertakings in run-off in situations other than those referred to in paragraphs 1 and 2. - (4) The management companies referred to in paragraphs 1 and 2 must be effectively run, respectively, by an executive of a management company of captive insurance undertakings or by an executive of a management company of insurance undertakings in run-off.

-Such companies shall have all the in-house technical, legal, actuarial and accounting means and skills necessary to perform their duties.

-- (5) Insurance undertakings shall be exempt from the requirement to apply for approval as a management company of captive insurance undertakings, or as a management company of insurance undertakings in run-off. - (6) Any management company of captive insurance undertakings may, moreover, operate as a corporate domiciliation agent within the meaning of the legislation governing the domiciliation of companies, i.e. agree to the establishment of an office at its address by one or more companies, in which it is not itself a partner exercising significant influence on the running of the business, in order to carry out business within their corporate scope and to provide services of any kind connected with that activity.
+- (1) Management companies of captive insurance undertakings are legal persons whose business is to handle the daily management of one or several captive insurance undertakings within the meaning of point 8 of Article 43. - (2) Management companies of insurance undertakings in run-off are legal persons whose business is to handle the daily management of one or several direct insurance undertakings which have ceased the underwriting of new insurance contracts. - (3) Upon reasoned request by the insurance undertaking concerned, the CAA may authorize it to have recourse to management companies of captive insurance undertakings and to management companies of insurance undertakings in run-off in situations other than those referred to in paragraphs 1 and 2. - (4) The management companies referred to in paragraphs 1 and 2 must be effectively run, respectively, by an executive of a management company of captive insurance undertakings or by an executive of a management company of insurance undertakings in run-off. - Such companies shall have all the in-house technical, legal, actuarial and accounting means and skills necessary to perform their duties. - (5) Insurance undertakings shall be exempt from the requirement to apply for approval as a management company of captive insurance undertakings, or as a management company of insurance undertakings in run-off. - (6) Any management company of captive insurance undertakings may, moreover, operate as a corporate domiciliation agent within the meaning of the legislation governing the domiciliation of companies, i.e. agree to the establishment of an office at its address by one or more "captive insurance undertakings and, where applicable, companies belonging to the same group as these undertakings," in which it is not itself a partner exercising significant influence on the running of the business, in order to carry out business within their corporate scope and (...) provide services of any kind connected with that activity. - Approval for the additional activity as corporate domiciliation agent under this "paragraph"141 shall be conditional on a justification that the executive of the management company of captive insurance undertakings supplies evidence of a university education in law, economics or business management. - "(7) Any management company of insurance undertakings in run-off may, moreover, operate as a corporate domiciliation agent within the meaning of the legislation governing the domiciliation of companies, i.e. agree to the establishment of a registered office at its address by one or more insurance undertakings in run-off, in order to carry out business within their corporate scope and to provide services of any kind connected with that activity.

-Approval for the additional activity as corporate domiciliation agent under this Article shall be conditional on a justification that the executive of the management company of captive insurance undertakings supplies evidence of a university education in law, economics or business management.
+Approval for the additional activity of domiciliation of companies under this paragraph shall be conditional on a justification that the executive of the management company supplies evidence of a university education in law, economics or business management."
+142